Program Policies

 Student Remediation

 Students will be recommended for individualized remediation for a variety of reasons, including but not limited to unsatisfactory grades, professional performance issues, academic alerts, academic warnings, or academic probation.
-The individualized remediation plan may be recommended by a faculty member, the Student Promotions Committee or the MSPA program director or clinical director.
-The individualized remediation plan will be approved by the MSPA program director and/or clinical director.
-Once approved, the MSPA program director or clinical director will either oversee the remediation plan or will assign it to a course director, advisor or other appropriate faculty.
-The outcomes will be documented and assessed with either the MSPA program director or clinical director to ascertain if the student successfully completed the remediation plan.
+The individualized remediation plan may be recommended by a faculty member, the Student Promotions Committee, MSPA program director, academic director, or clinical director.
+The MSPA program director, academic director, and/or clinical director will approve the individualized remediation plan.
+Once approved, the MSPA program director, academic director, or clinical director will either oversee the remediation plan or assign it to a course director, advisor, or other appropriate faculty.
+The outcomes will be documented and assessed with either the MSPA program director, academic director, or clinical director to ascertain if the student successfully completed the remediation plan.

 Deceleration